Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

   * Customer-managed KMS Key: (must be enabled) automatic every 1 year
   * Imported KMS Key: only manual rotation possible using alias

+!!! tip

+    If you choose to import keys to AWS KMS or asymmetric keys or use a custom key store, you can manually rotate them by creating a new KMS key and mapping an existing key alias from the old KMS key to the new KMS key.

 #### KMS Key Policies

 * Control access to KMS keys, "similar" to S3 bucket policies